 This should give you a brief idea of what Bitcoin is and how it works.
 This is the reason why Bitcoin has become such a big deal.
-Now, let’s look into how can get your hands on some, the first step to learning how to trade bitcoin!
+Now, let’s look into how we can get your hands on some, the first step to learning how to trade bitcoin!

 Exchanges: The Gateway to Cryptos

-The exchange serves one of the most critical functions in the crypto ecosystem.
+The exchange serves as one of the most critical functions in the crypto ecosystem.
 It acts as a portal between the Fiat world and the crypto world.
 A cryptocurrency exchange is similar to a stock exchange, but with a focus on cryptocurrency tokens rather than stock trades.
 Put simply, a crypto exchange is a platform where customers can buy and sell cryptocurrency assets.

 An exchange can be designed with certain goals:

 - To make the process as beginner-friendly as possible.

 - Provide a platform for experienced and professional crypto traders.

 Broadly speaking, there are two forms of crypto exchanges: